 - Elouise Cobell in an interview with Mike Wallace of CBS’s 60 Minutes in 2000.

-Resolution: With the settlement announced by the Obama administration, a measure of justice was achieved for thousands of individual Indian account holders.
+Resolution: After 14 years of litigation, the settlement reached under the Obama administration enabled a measure of justice for thousands of individual Indian account holders, who began receiving settlement payments starting in 2012.